1984 Summer Olympics opening ceremony

 The opening ceremony of the 1984 Summer Olympic Games took place on the afternoon of Saturday, July 28, in the Los Angeles Memorial Coliseum, Los Angeles.
 As mandated by the Olympic Charter, the proceedings combined the formal ceremonial opening of this international sporting event (including welcoming speeches, hoisting of the flags and the parade of athletes) with an artistic spectacle to showcase the host nation's culture.
 The 1984 Games were formally opened by President of the United States Ronald Reagan.
 The event was conducted in front of 92,516 attendants.
 The ceremony was a $5 million production, titled Music of America.

+Preparations

+Preparations began nine months before the Olympics start date.
+According to the official report, LAOOC asked the Walt Disney Company's production team to come up with preliminary ideas for the opening ceremony.
+Their concept was a festival parade down Figueroa Street from Downtown Los Angeles to the Coliseum.
+A grand stand for officials would be built, along with bleachers for ticket buyers throughout the route.
+The proposed cost was double of what the LAOOC had budgeted and asked Disney to cover half the cost.
+Disney declined and the idea was scrapped.
+LAOOC eventually hired David L. Wolper to produce and Tommy Walker as director of ceremonies.

+Various actors and singers requested to be in the ceremony, including 35 known entertainers had offered to sing the national anthem.
+They declined all celebrities and focused on local youth talent as not to take away from the emotional objective of the ceremony, no "passive attitude" from the audience.
+Eventually, 1,262 member drill team, 400 member professional dance team, a 800 marching band, 85 pianists, 300 member gospel choir, a 1,000 member orchestra choir with a 60 piece orchestra and finally 1,500 various ethnic group club member volunteers for the finale of "Reach out and Touch" segment were chosen to represent the US youth and talent.
+More than 5,000 costumes were distributed.
+Ceremony rehearsals were primarily held at El Segundo High School.
+One month prior, marching band members practiced at Pepperdine University.
+Sheet music was sent to band members months prior to practice, to focus on the marching elements instead of the music at Pepperdine.

 Officials and guests

 Seated in the press box were President of the United States Ronald Reagan and First Lady of the United States Nancy Reagan.
 International guests included President of the International Olympic Committee Juan Antonio Samaranch, Grand Duke Jean of Luxembourg and the Prince of Wales (now Charles III).
 Various celebrities were in attendance, including Linda Evans, Burt Lancaster, Bob Hope, Steven Spielberg, Gene Kelly and Brooke Shields.